Epitech/dump/CONTRIBUTING.md

     ```

 * Create your patch, **including appropriate test cases**.
-* Run the full project test suite,
+* Run the full project test suite (if any exists),
   and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our
   [commit message conventions](#git-commit-guideline).
 Adherence to the [commit message conventions](#git-commit-guideline) is required,